Emon-dey/NSF_REU_2022/README.md

 sudo dpys-swapfile swapon
 ````
 ### Installing the Performance Package
 after successfully completing the steps to setup the two turtlebots, the performance package can be successfully built and installed.
-This may take several minutes however after adding the virtual memory it will complete successfully.
+This may take several minutes to complete however adding the virtual memory will prevent any freezing.

 # Getting started with ROS
 - Start from the link given below to get an idea on ROS basics.
 This is a great compilation on all the necessary rersources on this field including papers, software, hardware, etc.